cynraw/Data_Analytics/README.md

      - SELECT * -selects all the columns in the database
      - SELECT first_name -selects the column named first_name
      - SELECT first_name,last_name,dob -selects all those columns mentioned
+- N/B: Any math within mysql follows the rules of PEMDAS- this is the order of operations within mysql.
+- Stands for Parenthesis, Exponent, Multiplication, Division, Addition, Subtraction.
+- DISTINCT - selects only the unique values ie in a gender column it will return make and female.